-AREAS OF STUDY SUBJECT CREDITS HOURS PER WEEK YEARS SEMESTERS SUBJECT DESCRIPTION Homotopy Theory 2 2 1~3 Fall Study of the rational homotopy theory.
-Applications of the minimal model to the problem of determining the homotopy type are discussed.
-Algebraic groups are studied in detail.
-NEERING C-algebras and K-theory 2 2 1~3 Fall We study projections and unitaries in C-algebras and their K- theory as fundamental tools.
-Moreover, we study classification of AF-algebras as an application.
-TION ENGI Noncommutative Geometry 2 2 1~3 Fall We study the general theory of C-algebras and their K-theory and KK-theory.
-As applications, we study some topics in Noncommutative Geometriy.
+Table ( Aru cie 5) Doctoral Progra m Interdisciplinary Intelligent Systems En AREAS OF STUDY SUBJECT CREDITS HOURS PER WEEK YEARS SEMESTERS SUBJECT DESCRIPTION Ŋ Knots and Quantum groups 2 2 1~3 Fall Introductory lectures on the braid groups, the symmetric groups, the quantum groups and invariants of knots and links.
+We also study the relationship between the tensor representations of the quantum groups and knot theory.
 ENVIRONMENT AND INFORMATION ENGINEERING Advanced Emergent and Intelligent Robotics 2 2 1~3 Spring An overview of emergent and intelligent robots that introduces some of its fundamental concepts, background material on hardware, control (from both biological and engineering perspectives), software architecture, and robot intelligence.
-ONMENT Advanced Mathematical Modeling 2 2 1~3 Fall Advanced lecture on mathematical statistics, computational statistics, data science, bio science and human behavior modeling.
-ENVIR Advanced Information Network Theory 2 2 1~3 Fall This lecture focuss on advanced technology required for the information network system .
-Advanced Wave Signal Processing 2 2 1~3 Fall Discussion and student presentations on applications of electromagnetic wave and multidimensional processing.
+ORMATIC Advanced Mathematical Modeling 2 2 1~3 Fall Advanced lecture on mathematical statistics, computational statistics, data science, bio science and human behavior modeling.
+AND INFO Advanced Information Network Theory 2 2 1~3 Fall This lecture focuss on advanced technology required for the information network system- RONMENT A Advanced Wave Signal Processing 2 2 1~3 Fall Discussion and student presentations on applications of electromagnetic wave and multidimensional processing.
 Forcusing mainly on radar signal processings.
-Introduction to Superstring Theory 2 2 1~3 Fall Lecture on superstring theory from the elementary level to the more advanced level.
-ENGINEERING ELECTIVE SPECIAL Advanced Acoustic Signal Processing 2 2 1~3 Fall The mechanism of human speech production, Acoustic phonetics.
-Uniform lossless tube and formants.
-Effects of losses in the vocal tract.
-Wave propagation in concatenated lossless tubes and relationship to digital filter.
-Short-time energy, Zero-Crossing rate, Autocorrelation, Average Magnitude Difference Function (AMDF), Speech vs. Silence discrimination.
-Pitch period estimation.
-Homomorphic Speech Processing, Cepstrum, Pitch detection, Formal estimation.
-The Homomorphic Vocoder.
-Linear Predictive Coding (LPC) of speech.
-Synthesis of speech from LP parameters.
-Pitch and Formant analysis using LPC, LPC vocoder.
-Digital Speech Processing for Man - Machine Communication by Voice.
-Acoustic Echo and Noise Cancellation Algorithms will be also studied.
-MATION Advanced Optimal System Design 2 2 1~3 Spring In this lecture, we discuss the optimal design method that play an important role in the engineering fields.
-AND INFOF Advanced Adaptive Systems 2 2 1~3 Fall & Spring Studies on adaptive methods: least mean square algorithm, recursive least mean square algorithm,adaptive filter, neural network, genetic algorithm, particle filter.
-ELECTRONICS AND INFORMATION ENGIN Advanced Asynchronous Systems 2 2 1~3 Fall To implement high speed and high performance computers, the traditional global clock control can not be exploited for the clock skew problem.
+ENVII Advanved Urban and Reginal Planning System 2 2 1~3 Spring Urban and regional planning system is for learning the planning systems, exisiting systems, analysis method on each cases in several countries.
+If necessary, we will compare and analyze overseas urban planning and legal systems and actual conditions.
+SPECIAL Introduction to Superstring Theory 2 2 1~3 Fall Lecture on superstring theory from the elementary level to the more advanced level.
+ELECTIVE Advanced Optimal System Design 2 2 1~3 Spring In this lecture, we discuss the optimal design method that play an important role in the engineering fields.
+Advanced Adaptive Systems 2 2 1~3 Fall & Spring Studies on adaptive methods: least mean square algorithm, recursive least mean square algorithm,adaptive filter, neural network, genetic algorithm, particle filter.
+ON ENGINEERING Advanced Asynchronous Systems 2 2 1~3 Fall To implement high speed and high performance computers, the traditional global clock control can not be exploited for the clock skew problem.
 Asynchronous digital systems are one of the most novel technique to over come the clock skew, power consumption and reliability problems.
 In this lecture, we discuss some mathematical bases and the novel design techniques for asynchronous systems.
-Advanced Intelligent Control Systems 2 2 1~3 Fall This special lecture provides some control methods, fuzzy control, neural-network, Kalman filter, and H-infinity control, for nonlinear time-variant systems.
+ELECTRONICS AND INFORMATION Advanced Intelligent Control Systems 2 2 1~3 Fall This special lecture provides some control methods, fuzzy control, neural-network, Kalman filter, and H-infinity control, for nonlinear time-variant systems.
 Some optimization methods are also lectured.
-Advanced Intelligent Systems 2 2 1~3 Fall We discuss intelligent system technology.
+ONICS AND Advanced Intelligent Systems 2 2 1~3 Fall We discuss intelligent system technology.
 In particular we focus on machine learning neural network, collective intelligence and multi-agent system.
+ELECTR Advanced Computer Control Theory 2 2 1~3 Fall Robust control, H-infinity control, H2 control, mu-synthesis, LMI's and Controller order reduction Advanced System Architecture 2 2 1~3 Fall Specific digital system related processing or architecture will be focused such as digital communication, error correction, digital Media processing and so on.
+Theory of Special Functions 2 2 1~3 Fall Introductory lectures on special functions, especially on gamma function and hypergeometric functions.
+Advanced Algebraic Topology 2 2 1~3 Fall Study of topological aspects of the space of rational functions from the Riemannian sphere to complex manifolds.

-Table (Article 5) Doctoral Program Interdisciplinary Intelligent Systems Engineering
+Interdisciplinary Intelligent Systems Engineering